LimePoint Engineering··4 min read

 Throttling

-Monitor your producer’s performance and implement throttling mechanisms to prevent overloading Kafka brokers.
+Monitor producer performance and implement throttling to prevent broker overload using configurations like:

 Idempotence